-Electronic Mail

-You can communicate your technical questions to our e-mail address and receive answers back by e-mail, fax, or phone.
+Electronic Mail You can communicate your technical questions to our e-mail address and receive answers back by e-mail, fax, or phone.
 Also, if you have design problems, you can e-mail your design files to receive assistance.
-The e-mail account is monitored several times per day.
+We constantly monitor the e-mail account throughout the day.
+When sending your request to us, please be sure to include your full name, company name, and your contact information for efficient processing of your request.